Investor Relations > Corporate Governance

 3. Assessment of Certified Public Accountant (CPA) Independence

 According to the Company’s Corporate Governance Best Practice Principles, the Company is required to periodically evaluate the independence and competency of its appointed certified public accountants (CPAs).
+In practice, the Board of Directors conducts an annual assessment of the independence and suitability of the external auditors.

 The evaluation not only reviews the auditors’ independence and professional capabilities but also examines their performance and the reasonableness of audit fees.